seokhoonlee/data-structures/README.md

 # data-structures

 Below are some of the well known data structures and their Java implementation.
-Simply click on each highlighted item to view the code.
+Simply click on each highlighted item to view the code and explanations.

 ## List of data structures